SQ-LLaVA: Self-Questioning for Large Vision-Language Assistant: Experiments

-\textbf{Quantitative Analysis.} In Table~\ref{tab:cap1}, we compare SQ-LLaVA with four image captioning methods.
-As shown, SQ-LLaVA achieves $120\%$ and $84\%$ averaged improvement over ClipCap and DiscriTune on all datasets, indicating the superior performance of instruction tuning over regular fine-tuning.
+\textbf{Quantitative Analysis.} SQ-LLaVA serves as a general-purpose vision-language model and enables zero-shot image captioning.
+As indicated in Table~\ref{tab:cap1}, SQ-LLaVA achieves $73\%$ and $66\%$ averaged improvement over ClipCap and DiscriTune on all datasets, indicating the effectiveness of visual instruction tuning.
 Compared with the baseline model LLaVA-V1.5~\cite{llava1-5}, SQ-LLaVA achieves $2\%$ averaged improvement on all datasets, indicating the effectiveness of visual self-questioning.
-Also, we found SQ-LLaVA$^*$ surpasses the baseline model ShareGPT4V~\cite{Chen2023ShareGPT4VIL} on Nocaps$^{out}$ and Conceptual dataset, demonstrating the adaptability of the proposed method on unseen testing images from new domains.
+Also, we find SQ-LLaVA$^*$ surpasses the baseline model ShareGPT4V~\cite{Chen2023ShareGPT4VIL} on Nocaps$^{out}$ and Conceptual dataset, demonstrating the adaptability of the proposed method on unseen testing images from new domains.
+Moreover, as shown in Table~\ref{tab:cap2}, SQ-LLaVA can be easily adapted to COCO captioning via instruction tuning on short descriptions.